 Before you factor in an annual review and paying to address your vulnerabilities, the minimum you can expect to pay for a security assessment is $15,000.
-This cost covers companies with 200 nodes or less and is where The KR Group generally starts our pricing.
+This cost covers companies with 200 users or less and is where The KR Group generally starts our pricing.

-If you have 500 nodes spread across five sites, the total price of the first security assessment would increase to more than $25,300 with site fees.
+If you have 500 users spread across five sites, the total price of the first security assessment would increase to more than $25,300 with site fees.
 You’ll pay around $23,000 for next year’s security review.

 Keep in mind, these figures only cover the actual security assessment, not the price of the solutions to the problems it identifies.